fdebef/datamatrix-2d-decode/README.md

 ```
 [)>[RS]05[GS]0105000456013482[RS]06[GS]S0000000001[GS]1T00001[GS]D201200[RS][EOT][CR]
 ```
+Currently are decoded these tags, according to EMVS needs:
+- product number (GTIN)
+- expiration
+- lot
+- serial number

+If you need another tags to be decoded, don't hesitate to contact me, I'll do my best.

 ## Scanner setup
 This module to work on client side in browser, you have to setup your scanner to send also unreadable characters.